TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

 possible argument which is an alternative :php:`$GLOBALS['BE_USER']` object.
 This allows you to force another backend user account to create stuff in the database.
 This may be useful in certain special cases.
-Normally you should not set this argument since you want TCE to use the global :php:`$GLOBALS['BE_USER']`.
+Normally you should not set this argument since you want `TCE`:pn: to use the global :php:`$GLOBALS['BE_USER']`.

 .. code-block:: php